 Bodybuilding is not inherently unhealthy.
 Some people just make a poor choice and they do it in an unhealthy way.
 That’s true of everything in life and it’s not even limited to drug abuse.
 Anything can be taken to an extreme – any sport, any activity, any behavior.

-I always competed steroid-free, I always urged my readers to stay away from drugs and I’ve always encouraged everyone that you can build a great body naturally, with training and nutrition.
+I always competed steroid-free, I always urged my readers to stay away from drugs too, and I’ve always encouraged everyone that you can build a great body naturally, with training and nutrition.
 And I still do.
 That message – stay natural and stay healthy – is woven throughout my book.
+My message will never change.

 The nutrition?
 It’s incredibly healthy.
 Look at how most bodybuilders eat.
 They’re well-known for eating super-healthy foods because they know that nutrition is so important for the results they get.
 It’s not just in a gym.
 It’s in the kitchen, too.